mazim-co/course_selector/README.md

 ```
 ## Conclusion
-* With the optimal parameters for the RandomForrest Classifier I get an accuracy of 84%.
+* With the optimal parameters for the `RandomForestClassifier` I get an accuracy of 0.84 = 84%.
 In short, 8 of 10 are correct predicted.
 * Best paramters:
 ```python
     criterion = 'entropy',